 NBCC may grant up to a one-year extension for you to obtain the required number of clock hours of continuing education.
 In order to receive this extension, you are required to be up-to-date on your fees and submit a written request stating the reason that you did not complete the hours, how many hours you did complete and the plan for completion of the remainder.
 The request may be submitted via mail, through Credentialing Gateway, or email at firstname.lastname@example.org.
 All fees must be paid and the account current to be considered for an extension.

-If you fail to recertify, your board certification will expire and you will not be able to use the credential or board certified language in your communications or professional materials.
+If you fail to recertify, your certification will expire and you will not be able to use the credential in your communications or professional materials.
 In order to reinstate certification, you must submit a reinstatement application.
 This process requires the payment of past-due fees, reinstatement application fee, and your certification fee for the upcoming year.
 You must also submit information regarding required disclosure areas and complete a continuing education audit.

 Examination scores will not automatically be sent to state boards or any third-party without submission of the required form.
 To order an official copy of your scores for state licensure or a third-party agency, you must submit required documentation.
 Some restrictions apply.
 Log in to your Credentialing Gateway account to request a score verification from the online store.
 If you are unsure if you have any missing documents, you can log in or email at email@example.com.
 All past-due fees must be paid before score verification can be sent.